rcantini/rcantini.github.io/content/post/speech_emotion_detection/index.md

 I used a frame length \\(l=512\\) and imposed a maximum duration of \\(d=5\\) seconds.
 So, as we have a frequency \\(f\\) of 16kHz for audio signals, we will have a number of frames: \\(N = ceil(f\times d/l) = 157\\).
-Computing the above 46 features for each of the 157 frames and each of the 535 audio files, we will end up with a 3D input datased with shape \\(535\times 157\times 46\\), which is very suitable to be analyzed with an LSTM model.
+Computing the above 46 features for each of the 157 frames and each of the 535 audio files, we will end up with a 3D input dataset with shape \\(535\times 157\times 46\\), which is very suitable to be analyzed with an LSTM model.
 In fact, we can look at each file in our dataset as a time sequence of 157 frames, each one containing its descriptive features.

 ## Class balancing